songlinjian/Yeti-Project/doc/OnBoarding.md

 ## Considerations in running multiple Yeti root servers by one operator

-From both research and operational aspects it sounds OK, given that in the IANA root system Verisign runs the A and J root servers.
-The only concerns are:
+From both research and operational aspects it sounds OK, the only concerns are:

 1) The diversity of system and network, and 2) The opportunity for future participants given 25 is our target number of of Yeti root servers (ideally 25 operator are from different countries and a various continents).